Hyderabad FC surge to second spot after clinical win against Chennaiyin FC | Sports-Games

 Petar Sliskovic (78th) scored the only goal for the home team.

+In the second match of the day played in Bengaluru, Dimitri Petratos produced a top-drawer long-range shot as a resilient ATK Mohun Bagan took all three points in a 1-0 win against Bengaluru FC.
+The loss was Bengaluru FC's fifth one of the season.

-Chennaiyin FC made four changes that saw Gurmukh Singh, Vincy Barretto, Edwin Vanspaul and Abdenasser El Khayati coming in as Vafa Hakhamaneshi, Sajal Bag, Sourav Das and Jockson Dhas were left out.
+At the Nehru stadium here, Chennaiyin made four changes that saw Gurmukh Singh, Vincy Barretto, Edwin Vanspaul and Abdenasser El Khayati coming in as Vafa Hakhamaneshi, Sajal Bag, Sourav Das and Jockson Dhas were left out.
 A couple of changes for the visitors saw Joel Chianese and Halicharan Narzary return to the lineup, as Borja Herrera was benched and Reagan Singh was not in the squad.

 Hyderabad FC almost got their noses in front in first-half stoppage time.
 Nikhil Poojary crossed the ball from the right flank before Fallou Diagne beat Chianese to it.
 However, a clearance went straight to Narzary, whose shot rattled the crossbar.